reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 }
 ```

-We'll see thunks being used in [Part 5 of this tutorial](./quick-start-part-5.md)
+We'll see thunks being used in [Part 5: Async Logic and Data Fetching](./part-5-async-logic.md)

 <DetailedExplanation title="Detailed Explanation: Thunks and Async Logic">